A SXSW Guide to Surviving the Nerdpocalypse

 - You Will Get The Plague: Despite my instructions (that you ignored), you have gotten sick.
 It’s pretty terrible.
 You will be knocked out for 2-4 days.
 Plan accordingly for it.

 - Send Feedback: The SXSW staffers read everything you write about the event.
-They respond to much of it too.
+They respond, too.
 And they take it to heart.
 Keep that in mind as you write your follow ups.

 - Don’t Write That SXSW Sucks Post-Conference Blog: Some of you will want to.
 You’ll ignore these rules.
 You’ll want to rip off a “SXSW Sucks” blog.
 My advice: don’t do it.
 Because Google Alerts never misses a blog, and you’ll likely be back at some point in the future.
 And the database doesn’t forget.
 It’s okay to criticize.
 It’s okay to be brutal.
 But don’t be petty about it.